This is the ORIGINAL homemade laundry detergent recipe, all others only imitate what you’ll find here.

 - How To Make Wool Dryer Balls

-Note: No time or desire to make your own natural cleaners?
-Then we recommend buying these natural cleaner brands.
+Note: No time or desire to make your own laundry detergent?
+You can always purchase a great natural brand like this.

-This powder detergent recipe requires just three simple ingredients and takes only a few minutes to make:
+This powdered detergent recipe requires just three simple ingredients and takes only a few minutes to make:

 - find the written instructions below